Research in lithium-ion batteries

 Research in lithium-ion batteries has produced many proposed refinements of lithium-ion batteries.
-Areas of research interest have focused on improving energy density, safety, rate capability, cycle durability, flexibility, and cost.
+Areas of research interest have focused on improving energy density, safety, rate capability, cycle durability, flexibility, and reducing cost.

 Artificial intelligence (AI) and machine learning (ML) is becoming popular in many fields including using it for lithium-ion battery research.
 These methods have been used in all aspects of battery research including materials, manufacturing, characterization, and prognosis/diagnosis of batteries.